 2. Travel somewhere cheap

 In the midst of your bohemian (read: broke) uni days, it makes sense to travel somewhere cheap.
-South East Asia is super affordable, fun and nearby).
+South East Asia is super affordable, fun and nearby (Jetstar and Virgin run regular sales on flights to Thailand and Vietnam).
 India, Sri Lanka and Nepal are other awesome options.

 3. Stay in one place for longer

 Trying to cram four countries and nine cities into a three-week trip is gonna cost a LOT more than sticking to, say, just Mexico.
 The reality is that you’ll never see it all, anyway: once you’ve accepted that, it’s easier to chill out, slow down and enjoy the scenery (read: tacos).

 4. Take public transport, like, errrwhere

 Plane travel eats into your hard-earned monies like nobody’s bizness.
 So while you’ll probs need the old tin bird to GET to where you’re going, once you’re there, try to take local transport as much as possible.
 In South America, the bus network is awesome, whether you’re hopping cities in Bolivia or schlepping across the border from Argentina to Brazil.
 In Europe, it’s all about train travel, and in Asia, it’s a mix of both.

 Public transport is also where the best stories happen – like that time you held a family of soon-to-be-eaten guinea pigs in your lap all the way to Cuzco, or got invited to an Indian wedding on the train to Agra.

 You might know every Uber driver in your home town by name, life story and breath mint choice, but when you’re away, try to embrace your own inbuilt transport system: your feet.
 Walking is good for you and – doh – it’s FREE!
 Plus, it’s the best way to soak up local vibes, locate hidden treasures and do a little restaurant-reconnaissance for the coming evening.